NSC's Centre Storage system is a large disk storage system that is connected to all our academic compute systems

 Medium allocations (up to 50 TiB) will usually be processed monthly.
 These will have to fit into our long-term storage plan (to avoid running out of space before the system can be expanded).

 In some cases we might get back to you and request additional details, or suggest improvements that can be made to how you store data.

 Only groups that have already been allocated computing time on Triolith or Gamma can apply for Small or Medium storage allocations.

-In late 2014, NSC will start accepting proposals for large storage allocations (these have sometimes been known as "DCS" - "Data-intensive Compute Service")
+In late 2014, NSC started accepting proposals for large storage allocations (these have sometimes been known as "DCS" - "Data-intensive Compute Service")

 Applications for large storage allocations will be evaluated at least twice per year.
 Usually to coincide with the processing of SNAC large compute allocations.